 Main Line Health HomeCare & Hospice Foundation, received $20,000 for general operating support.

-Mercy Home Health, received $30,000 in general operating support.
+Mercy Home Health, received $30,000 for general operating support.

 Wayne Senior Center, received $10,000 to build the agency’s capacity to identify isolated seniors.

-Surrey Services, received $30,000 in general operating support.
+Surrey Services, received $30,000 for general operating support.